 Why Choose This Course

-Nurse/Midwife Prescribing is one of very few postgraduate education courses available nationwide relating to prescriptive authority.
+Nurse/Midwife Prescribing is one of the very few postgraduate education courses available nationwide relating to prescriptive authority.
 It draws together a broad-based approach to contemporary issues in the field.
-This course provides candidates with the educational foundation to develop their career, offering them a pathway to the second year of the MSc in Nursing within UCC.
+This course provides candidates with the educational foundation to develop their careers, offering them a pathway to the second year of the MSc in Nursing within UCC.
 This in turn supports candidates’ progression to Clinical Nurse Specialist and Advanced Nurse Practitioner roles within nursing.

 Skills and Careers Information